hashicorp/terraform-provider-azurerm/website/docs/r/email_communication_service_domain.html.markdown

 * `name` - (Required) The name of the Email Communication Service resource.
 If `domain_management` is `AzureManaged`, the name must be `AzureManagedDomain`.
 Changing this forces a new Email Communication Service to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Email Communication Service should exist.
+* `email_service_id` - (Required) The resource ID of the Email Communication Service where the Domain belongs to.
 Changing this forces a new Email Communication Service to be created.

-* `email_service_name` - (Required) The name of the Email Communication Service where the Domain belongs to.
-Changing this forces a new Email Communication Service to be created.

 * `domain_management` - (Required) Describes how a Domains resource is being managed.
 Possible values are `AzureManaged`, `CustomerManaged`, `CustomerManagedInExchangeOnline`.
 Changing this forces a new Email Communication Service to be created.

 ---

-* `user_engagement_tracking` - (Optional) Describes user engagement tracking is enabled or disabled.
+* `user_engagement_tracking_enabled` - (Optional) Describes user engagement tracking is enabled or disabled.
+Defaults to `false`.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Email Communication Service.